Остання зміна: , Invalid DateTime

 To better understand this page, we recommend you first read our introduction to Ethereum.

 By consensus, we mean that a general agreement has been reached.
 Consider a group of people going to the cinema.
-If there is not a disagreement on a proposed choice of film, then a consensus is achieved.
-In the extreme case the group will eventually split.
+If there is no disagreement on a proposed choice of film, then a consensus is achieved.
+If there is disagreement, the group must have the means to decide which film to see.
+In extreme cases, the group will eventually split.

-Ethereum, like Bitcoin, currently uses a proof-of-work (PoW) consensus protocol.
+Like Bitcoin, Ethereum once used a proof-of-work (PoW) based consensus protocol.

 The network is kept secure by the fact that you'd need 51% of the network's computing power to defraud the chain.
 This would require such huge investments in equipment and energy; you're likely to spend more than you'd gain.